-Halaleh took the decision 25 years ago to devote her life to helping refugee women from the Middle East and North Africa, first in Sweden and now here in London.
-As a woman born in the Middle East, she has first hand experience of honour related violence, she has suffered gender based injustices on a daily basis and lost many loved ones in the civil wars.
+Halaleh took the decision early in her life to devote her life to helping displaced women, first in Sweden and now here in London.
+As a woman born in the Middle East, she has witnessed honour related violence, she has suffered gender based injustices on a daily basis and lost many loved ones in the civil wars.
 Halaleh knows the difficulties displaced women face and that is why she set up MEWSo.
 An organisation that helps women in their journey of adjustment towards a new life.

-Every year MEWSo helps hundreds of women across London to adjust to life in the UK by helping them with advice on housing, benefits, visa applications and legal assistance.
+Every year MEWSo helps hundreds of women across London to adjust to life in the UK by helping them with advice on issues such as housing, benefits and domestic violence .
 MEWSo also provides much needed support to help those in need to cope and recover from trauma experienced in their country of origin, sexual, domestic and honour related violence and mental and physical health.

-MEWSo maybe a small organisation but everyone involved, staff and volunteers, have passion, commitment and determination to break barriers.
+MEWSo maybe a small organisation but everyone involved, staff and volunteers, has passion, commitment and determination to break barriers.